 After Wall Street, it was the final push to the end.
 I was dead tired and was turning pale.
 I was very low on energy because we ran out of food.
 Karen already had a few breakdowns and we were still two miles away from reaching the entrance of the Top-Down Zion Narrows.

 Around the final one mile mark, I was so pale that Karen had to start asking other hikers for food.
 A kind lady came along and gave Karen and myself some cookies and vegetable drinks.
 We were thankful for the kindness the lady showed us.
 She gave us enough food so that we could make it to the end.
-We were saved!
+I was saved!

 We were walking like zombies after having to walk on what felt like bowling balls for the last seven hours but finally, we saw the entrance to the Zion Narrows!
 We made it!